SanicTK2/iidxguide/docs/c_feat_history.md

 * Added EX COMBO option (replaces combo counter next to judge with EX score)
 * Added R-RANDOM, EXPAND-JUDGE
 * Class mode courses forcibly turned on MIRROR option when FUTURE phase was active
+* In DP result screen, removed the ability to see separate left and right side judgement by pressing EFFECT

 ### beatmania IIDX 23 copula (November 11, 2015)
 {: .no_toc }